 Please make sure to enrol to the website online ASAP in order to access to course materials.
-The enrolment key: FinancialMarket 2017 fall
+The enrolment key: FinancialMarket_2018_fall

 Lecture notes will be posted the night before the class.
 You are supposed to download and bring your own copy.